ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Advanced SubStation Alpha Format

-Description: The [Script Info] and [V4 Styles] sections are stored in the codecprivate.
-Each event is stored in its own `Block`.
+Description: Each event is stored in its own `Block`.
 For more information see (#ssa-ass-subtitles) on SSA/ASS.

 The codec **MAY** also be found with the Codec ID `S_ASS`, but using that value is **NOT RECOMMENDED**.

+Initialization: The "[Script Info]" and "[V4 Styles]" sections are stored in the `CodecPrivate`.

 ### S_TEXT/ASCII